New student registration - University of Winchester

-Key collection over arrivals weekend will take place in the St Alphege Building on the King Alfred Campus, SO22 4NJ.
+Key collection over arrivals weekend will take place in the St Alphege Building in the King Alfred Quarter, SO22 4NJ.

-If you are arriving from Monday 17th September onwards, you will be able to collect your key from Main Reception in the University Centre.
+If you are arriving from Monday 17th September onwards, you will be able to collect your key from Main Reception in the King Alfred Centre.

 Cathedral Point & Riverside Way

 Those moving in to Cathedral Point & Riverside Way do not collect keys from the University but will need to collect their keys from the relevant building’s Reception desk as per the Arrivals information you have been sent.

 We do ask that students arriving by car only bring one vehicle due to the limited number of spaces available.

 Those who bring multiple vehicles, may be asked to find alternative off campus parking for any additional vehicles.